JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 The frame capture we'll be looking at is this scene with (TODO) Stanford Bunnies.
 Five of the bunnies are using unique PBR materials, while the rest use the same debug material that visualizes the clusters/triangles of the mesh.
 Each bunny is made of (TODO) triangles, with (TODO) meshlets at LOD 0, and (TODO) meshlets total in the LOD tree.

-GPU timings were measured on a RTX 3080 locked to base clock speeds, rendering at 1080p.
+GPU timings were measured on a RTX 3080 locked to base clock speeds (so not as fast as you would actually get in practice), rendering at 1080p.

 (TODO: Picture of frame with triangles)